bjzhang/bjzhang.github.io/_posts/2016/2016-10-12-toggl-a-universe-timer.md

----
-layout: post
-title: A universe timer for time management
+# A universe timer for time management
-categories: [Software]
-tags: [GTD, timer, toggl, trello]
----

 I am looking for a good GTD tools recently.
 I tried difference tools, such as Aijintian, todoist and so on.
 But no one looks perfect for me until I found toggl.
 Toggl is a timer which support Android, browser and many platform.
 The cool thing is toggl could act as an plugin in all the website in chrome.